Antoinenrico/DRT_start_from_python/README.md

-#
+# **DRT_start_from_python**
+DRT (Distribution of Relaxation Times) Analysis using Jupyter Notebook A fast and easy to take Jupiter Note Book for DRT (distribution of relaxation time)

 # Distribution of Relaxation time
-We take as model for our DRT the time function

-# **DRT_start_from_python**
-DRT (Distribution of Relaxation Times) Analysis using Jupyter Notebook A fast and easy to take Jupiter Note Book for DRT (distribution of relaxation time) The aim of this document is to build an easy to understand python algorithm for DRT.
+The aim of this document is to build an easy to understand python algorithm for DRT.

 Welcome to this project repository!
 This Jupyter Notebook aims to showcase the algorithm for analyzing the Distribution of Relaxation Times (DRT) in multiple RC circuits.